ctangney-tulip/crystal-clear-components/README.md

 ## What is this nonsense?

 An effort to compile a library of highly composable, supremely reusable, somewhat opinionated visual constructs.
-The goal is to help make design and interfaces more consisten anywhere that JavaScript plays nicely.
+The goal is to help make design and interfaces more consistent anywhere that JavaScript plays nicely.

-After having worked with a multitude of JavaScript frameworks, CSS libraries and Front End Templating Engines, I find myself utilizing a fair number of paradigms from these ecosystems in my personal development.
+After having worked with a multitude of JavaScript frameworks, CSS libraries, and Front End Templating Engines, I find myself utilizing a fair number of paradigms from these ecosystems in my personal development.

 I drew some inspiration from a fair number of these frameworks then went ahead and threw them all together, utilizing native browser API's where ever possible.
 This means minimal dependencies and ultimately a super lightweight package for your web projects 🙂